Online therapy for sex addiction, Canadian licence

 Working with the couple relationship

 Obviously, a sex addiction can cause huge problems for a marriage.
-It also brings into sharp relief co-existing problems; problems which may have had a role in causing or exacerbating the behaviour, or causing an old addiction to reappear.
+It also brings into sharp relief co-existing problems; problems which may have had a role in causing or exacerbating the compulsive behaviour, or causing an old habit to reappear.

-A very common problem when there is something missing in a relationship is that the couple has been unable to figure out how to be close without losing their separate identities and becoming enmeshed.
+A very common problem when there is something missing in a relationship is that the couple has been unable to figure out how to be close without losing their separate identities.
 For example, they may have difficulty distinguishing between privacy and deception.
 The most common results are 1. an emotionally distant couple, 2. a perpetual tug of war between a "chaser" focused on closeness and a "runner" focused on autonomy, and 3. an enmeshed, roller-coaster relationship.

 Sometimes ill-conceived attempts to fix a relationship after a perceived betrayal transform 1. or 2. into 3.
 The resulting adrenalin-laced drama and cat-and mouse sessions exhaust the couple and obstruct the thoughtful personal growth that is called for.
 I help couples to find a healthy dynamic.